Chedder78/store/README.md

    ```

 ## Deployment
-This website is live at [CaliDef Collectables](https://chedder78.github.io/store).
+This website is live at CaliDef Collectables (https://chedder78.github.io/store).

 To deploy updates:
 1. Push changes to the `gh-pages` branch: